-- 3Y – designed to degrade after 3 years of service life
+- 3Y – designed to degrade after approximately 3 years of service life

-- 5Y – designed to degrade after 5 years of service life
+- 7Y – designed to degrade after approximately 7 years of service life

 The time frame in which the product will degrade will always be dependent on the environment it is in and degradation can take longer in more sheltered conditions.
-Many factors contribute to this process, with the important ones being sunlight and bacteria.
+Many factors contribute to the degradation process, with the important ones being sunlight and bacteria.
 Sunlight is needed to break up the polymer chains whilst bacteria are needed to digest these small chains.

-We expect with a 5Y product, around 5 years of service life, with around a further 5 years of degradation in typical northern European conditions.
+We expect with a 3Y product, around 3 years of service life, with around a further 3 years of degradation in typical northern European conditions.

 How does TUBEX 12D degrade?

 TUBEX 12D has two elements of degradation.
 Firstly UV stabiliser is used to control the service life and stop premature degradation.
 The PP stops premature biodegradation of the biopolymer.
 Once the UV stabiliser has gone the product will start to degrade.
 The PP will start to photodegrade and this process is accelerated by the catalyst encouraging a reaction with oxygen.
 Once the PP chains shorten, they are ingested by fungi and bacteria ultimately making them biodegradable.
 At the same time the biopolymer is exposed to moisture, bacteria and fungi and will start to biodegrade.